jrfinkbeiner/graphcore_snn/initial_feature_request/README.md

 However, note, that there are no direct connections between blocks within one time-step.
 Information can only flow between blocks between two timesteps.
 Therefore the block-wise computations within one timestep are independet from each other.
 In our eyes this naturally matches the IPUs 3-step computation scheme.
 Additionally, the communication should be rather sparse due to the outputs only being spikes, while the dense states remain local.

-Lastly, it would interesting to see the IPUs performance for pure inference of the SNN.
+Lastly, it would be interesting to see the IPUs performance for pure inference of the SNN.
 While training with backpropagation through time (BPTT) is still the dominant training method, it has the downside that the intermediate states have to be stored for the full time sequence.
 If we understand this correctly, this prevents a true dynamic unroll in time (as the memory cost increases linearly in time).
 Nonetheless, it would be nice to see the performance of the IPU for a true dynamic unroll (as it seems to be the more fitting mode).

 ## Repository Structure